takoikatakotako/en.swiswiswift.com/content/post/2017-07-26/index.md

 +++
-title = "curlでpostでJson送るときにレスポンスヘッダーも確認したい"
-url = "2017-07-26"
-date = "2017-07-26"
-description = "curlでpostでJson送るときにレスポンスヘッダーも確認したい"
-tags = [
+title = "I also want to check the response header when sending JSON in post with curl" url = "2017-07-26" date = "2017-07-26" description = "I also want to check the response header when sending JSON in post with curl" tags = [
     "Linux",
 ]